ArceLopera/PowershellWeb/docs/out_format.md

 ``` pwsh
 Get-Content processes.txt
 ```

+PowerShell also supports the text redirection operators (> and >>) that cmd.exe uses.
+These operators act as an alias for Out-File.
+The greater than sign (>) at the end of a pipeline directs output to a file, overwriting the content.
+Two consecutive greater than signs (>>) direct output to a file, appending the output to any text already in the file.

+Out-File is the easiest way to move data from PowerShell to external storage.
+However, the text files that Out-File creates are usually intended for reviewing by a person.
+Therefore, reading the data back into Windows PowerShell in a way that enables data manipulation, sorting, selection, and measurement is frequently difficult or impractical.

+Out-File doesn't produce any output of its own, which means that the command doesn't put objects into the pipeline.
+After you run the command, you should expect no output on the screen.

 If you want to send the output of a command to the printer, you use the out-printer cmdlet: